-A solid angle is the angle that, seen from the centre of a sphere, includes a given area on the surface of that sphere.
+Seen from the centre of a sphere, a solid angle is the angle that includes a given area on the surface of that sphere.
 The value of the solid angle is numerically equal to the size of that area divided by the square of the radius of the sphere.